manish591/Novee-app/README.md

 ## Novee E-Commerce

 This app is currently under development.
-This is an e-commerce store for Mobile, Tablets and Laptops.
+This is an e-commerce store for Mobile, Tablets and Laptops